mrossini-ethz/camera-calibration-pvr/README.md

 ![Dragon Demo](https://raw.githubusercontent.com/wiki/mrossini-ethz/camera-calibration-pvr/images/dragon-demo.png)

+Application example of this add-on.
+The focal length, position and rotation of the camera used to take this photograph is determined from a rectangle (grid paper).
+The dragon (Credit: [Stanford University](https://graphics.stanford.edu/data/3Dscanrep/)) and the array of cubes are rendered on top of the image using the perspective as calculated.

 ## Installation
 1. Download the latest [release](https://github.com/mrossini-ethz/camera-calibration-pvr/releases) or clone the repository into a directory of your convenience.
 2. If you downloaded the zip file, extract it.